 The Credit Sesame app offers both a free version and a more in-depth paid subscription service.
 With the free app, you receive a monthly credit score update from TransUnion — the other two credit agencies do not participate.

-Additionally, you’ll get daily monitoring alerts if there are any changes on your credit report.
+Additionally, you’ll get daily monitoring alerts if there are any changes to your credit report.
 Not only does this feature protect against identity theft, you also get free fraud resolution assistance and a $50,000 identity theft insurance plan.

 You’ll receive a detailed overview of your finances each month and can track your loan payments, interest rates, and credit ratios.
 Whether you want them or not, you’ll also get credit offers based on your personal credit profile.